 Label Your Paint Cans

-After you’ve completed your touch up paint job, it may not be the last time you touch something up.
+After you’ve completed your touch-up paint job, remember it may not be the last time you touch something up.
 Make sure to properly label the leftover paint can so you will know the important information for future jobs.
-You can include information about where you used the paint, when it was purchased, and what kind of paint if it’s not on the label.
+You can include information about where you used the paint, when it was purchased, and what kind of paint if that information is not on the label.

 Looking for a painting pro?